 Each car space is private property and parking in another car space is trespassing on the private property of a neighbour.

-If there is someone else’s vehicle parked in your car space, call the Building Manager to see if the offending vehicle is on the Rhodes House resident registration list.
+If there is someone else’s vehicle parked in your car space, contact the Administration Office to see if the offending vehicle is on the Rhodes House resident registration list.
 If it is, the Building Manager will be able to contact the vehicle owner and ask them to move the vehicle.

 Car spaces are solely for the purpose of parking a vehicle.
 It is not to be used as a general storage area.
 No flammable liquids or dangerous goods are allowed to be stored in car spaces.